JBTAdmin/_s/readme.txt

 = Does this theme support any plugins? =

 gautam includes support for WooCommerce and for Infinite Scroll in Jetpack.  ????????

+== License ==

+Gautam WordPress Theme, Copyright (C) 2021 iPowerUser.com.
+Gautam is distributed under the terms of the GNU GPL.

 == Changelog ==